-We have audited the basic financial statements of the Illinois Law Enforcement Alarm System as of and for the year ended June 30, 2004, and have issued our report thereon dated January 20, 2006.
+We have audited the financial statements of the governmental activities and the business-type activities of the Illinois Law Enforcement Alarm System as of and for the year ended June 30, 2006, which collectively comprise the Organizations basic financial statements, and have issued our report thereon dated January 22, 2008.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.